Integration: APIs, data flows, stability

 Calculator: API development costs5) References

-References: integration projectsGoing deeper: practical guidance for this hub
+References: integration projectsGoing deeper: practical guidance for this topic area

 Integration is the backbone of digital processes; unreliable APIs strand CRM, ERP and commerce investments.
-This hub opens with the API integration pillar, continues through RPA vs API trade-offs, then cost calculators and web integration references.
+The overview opens with the API integration service page, continues through RPA vs API trade-offs, then cost calculators and web integration references.

 Teams often underestimate operations: rate limits, idempotency, observability and versioning.
-Cluster content on REST/GraphQL design and secure APIs provides production checklists.
+In-depth articles on REST/GraphQL design and secure APIs provides production checklists.
 When data quality is weak, validation layers beat automation that only accelerates mistakes.

 RPA can bridge UI-only legacy systems but rarely should be the long-term answer.
 The RPA vs API comparison highlights cost and fragility.
 Pair it with the integration chaos solution page when your landscape grew organically.